cpilipis/allegro_asteroids/README.md

 - Please help

 # What's Next
+- Nothing, because I haven't touched any of this code in 4 years.
+That being said . . .
+# Potential Improvements if I were to make some
+- Shorten the time to respawn.
+Some playtesters thought the game softlocked for a moment after the player died.
+5 seconds is too long to reappear.
-- I might add a seperate explosion sound effect for when the player blows up as opposed to when the asteroids blow up.
-That way you can hear it's you exploding and not an asteroid.
+- Add a seperate explosion sound effect for when the player blows up as opposed to when the asteroids blow up.
+This should make it easier to tell apart asteroid destruction and the player's death in chaotic gameplay.
+- Impose reasonable limits and tampers on an asteroid's velocity when splitting up, as well as perhaps a little bit of random direction to the new asteroid chunks.
+- Or, add different asteroid types that split in different directions or even different quantities when shot.
+- Make the asteroids more interesting to look at by adding different rugged shapes.
-- I might add a highscore system where it stores high scores in a text file.
+- Add a highscore system where it stores high scores in a text file, or perhaps even a binary file to discourage user tampering.
-- I might ACTUALLY FIGURE OUT HOW TO COMPILE AND DISTRIBUTE THIS AS A STANDALONE EXECUTABLE FOR ONCE...
+- Distribute some kind of package of this that runs on Windows, Mac, and most major Linux distributions